Teaching and Training

 Georgetown University

-In Spring 2026, I will be teaching International Peace Mediation at Georgetown University’s Department of Government, as part of the Master’s program in Conflict Resolution.
+In Spring 2026, I will be teaching International Negotiations and Peace Mediation at Georgetown University’s Department of Government, as part of the Master’s program in Conflict Resolution.

 Course Summary

-This course explores international peace mediation in theory and practice.
-Charting the rise and decline of UN-centered peacemaking, ‘mini-lateral’ coalitions for peace mediation, as well as multi-track dialogues, students will examine various peace processes and evolving mediation approaches.
+This course explores international peace negotiations and mediation in theory and practice.
+Charting the rise and decline of UN-centered peacemaking, ‘mini-lateral’ coalitions for peace mediation, and multi-track dialogues, students will examine various peace processes and evolving mediation approaches.
 The course focuses on peace mediation case studies, covering inter- and intrastate conflicts, and examines macro-level influences on peacemaking, including multipolarity and accelerated geopolitical rivalry, drawing on theory from international relations and peace research.

-Students will examine the global peacemaking marketplace, which is increasingly competitive and crowded.
-For instance, many states vie for influence with different normative commitments, regional organizations assume more prominent leadership roles, the UN seeks to maintain its relevance, and agile non-governmental groups continue to operate in unique ways.
-Yet, in response to increasingly complex armed conflicts, including fragmented and internationalized civil wars, peace mediation efforts are failing to reach comprehensive peace agreements.
-More often, piecemeal deals and conflict mitigation arrangements, such as ceasefires and humanitarian pauses, are being brokered.
-This course surveys emerging peace mediation practices, including the use of AI and addressing digital harms and criminal violence.
-Against the backdrop of rising armed conflict and a shifting global order, students will consider the future of peacemaking and the roles of various third-party mediators.
+Students will examine the global peace mediation marketplace, which is increasingly competitive and crowded.
+For instance, many states vie for influence with different normative commitments, regional organizations assume more prominent roles, the UN seeks to maintain its relevance, and agile non-governmental groups continue to operate in unique ways.
+Yet, in response to increasingly complex armed conflicts—including fragmented and internationalized civil wars—peace mediation efforts are failing to reach comprehensive peace agreements.
+More often, partial deals and conflict-mitigation arrangements, such as ceasefires and humanitarian pauses, are being brokered, along with a rise in local agreements.
+This course surveys emerging peace mediation practices, with particular attention to the effects of digital technologies and artificial intelligence on conflict dynamics and mediation processes.
+Against a backdrop of rising armed conflict and a shifting global order, students examine the challenges these developments pose for peacemaking and the opportunities for responsible innovation in mediation practice.